vickspanda/intercityexpress/README.md

    cd /var/www/html/
    git clone https://github.com/vickspanda/intercityexpress.git

-8. Edit the connect.php and connect_check.php and Edit the Credentials as per your PostgresQL for connecting the project with PostgresQL.
+8. Edit the process/connect.php and process/connect_check.php and Edit the Credentials as per your PostgresQL for connecting the project with PostgresQL.
    ```bash
    (IN connect.php)
    $servername = 'localhost';